jasonvan/prexel/README.md

 **LINUX**

 	~/.config/sublime-text-3/Packages

+** NOTE: Make sure you aren't inside of the the default "Packages" directory for Sublime Text 3**, which is for default Sublime Text plugins.
+The default "Packages" directory can be found at the locations below.

+**Windows**

+	[TODO]

+**MAC/OSX**

+	/Applications/Sublime Text.app/Contents/MacOS/Packages

+**LINUX**

+	/opt/sublime_text/Packages

+### Clone or download the PREXEL plugin files

 Once inside of the packages directory, run the following command to check out the plugin to the current directory.